yenhsun1223/NCTU-Compiler/README.md

 + `test` is for small conponent test

-Use `bash ./compile_and_run [filename]` to compile and run the code for example: `bash ./compile_and_run Patterns/general.p`
+Use `bash ./compile_and_run [filename]` to compile and run the code

+for example: `bash ./compile_and_run Patterns/general.p`

 ### Demo screenshots

-This is a game of guessing number
+This is a game of guessing a number

 The code of the program